midori-fuse/Portfolio/README.md

 Also I won Secureum RACE-38 :P

+I also took up roles in the field of triaging.
+Roles I served at:
-I also served as the Judge overseer in Cantina in 06/2025 - 09/2025, and bounty triager in Cantina in 06/2025 - 11/2025.
+- Judge overseer in Cantina in 06/2025 - 09/2025
+- Bounty triager in Cantina in 06/2025 - 11/2025.

 List of contests I served as a primary judge:

 | Date    | Platform | Contest                                                                                | Category                |
 |---------|----------|----------------------------------------------------------------------------------------|-------------------------|